 Fish are fed 2 – 4 times per day with a special dry fish food.
 Feeding time is always a hit with the kids!
 The fish are also occasionally sample weighed, as is occurring in the above photo.

 When the eggs hatch and enter the alevin stage, they will remain in the incubators until their food source (yolk sac) is gone.

 The young fry are then transferred to the outside tanks and begin to feed, just as they would in a natural stream.

-Visitors to the hatchery can watch the fry close up and observe their behaviour.
+Visitors to the hatchery can watch the fry in the two ponds and observe their behaviour.
 Most salmon and trout have parr marks and dull colouring which helps them blend in with their surroundings.
 Each species looks slightly different, and parr marks can be used as one means of identification.